lee-anne-clarke/freshgrocer/README.md

 ## freshgrocer

-Files for the mock Fresh Grocer redesign.
+Files for The Fresh Grocer, a mock redesign site.